50% professionalism + 50% office culture = 100% new job success.

-2. Be careful with early demands–trust and rewards are earned.
+2. Be careful with early demands – trust and rewards are earned.

-Some new hires come to work with demands their first week of work, from how they want their schedule handled to how they'll handle their work, and more.
+Some new hires come to work with demands their first week of work, from how they want their schedules handled to how they'll handle their work, and more.
 Tread lightly here.
 Trust is earned.
 When you prove yourself by showing up and doing your work well, you will be given much more leniency on how you handle your schedule and work in general.

 3. Set healthy boundaries early on.

-This career tip is one that can take some time to understand, but it's worth mentioning, so you're aware of the importance of setting healthy boundaries in regards to work.
+This career tip is one that can take some time to understand, but it's worth mentioning so you're aware of the importance of setting healthy boundaries in regards to work.
 When you set healthy boundaries, you are clarifying what is acceptable and unacceptable to you in regards to how late you're willing to work, the total number of hours you're willing to work, how you'll deal with saying "no" when needed, and how personal you're willing to allow your work relationships to be.
 Once you set the example that you're willing to do certain things, it’s hard to go back.
 In other words, if your manager sends you emails over the weekend, and you respond, then you may unknowingly set the expectation that you will always be willing to work on weekends.

 4. Mind your own business.

 Plenty of employees make themselves look bad by trying to involve themselves in work matters that are none of their business.
 Work environments can be quite the tangled web of ‘frenemies,’ cliques, and gossip, all of which the savvy and wise new hire will avoid.
-Unless you are a supervisor, then your work is the only work you're responsible for.
+Unless you are a supervisor, your work is the only work you're responsible for.

 The exception to this rule is if someone is doing something unethical, creating an unsafe work environment due to harassment or bullying, is doing something unsafe, or is negatively impacting your ability to do your job.
 These scenarios warrant further action on your part by bringing the concern to the attention of your supervisor or HR.